+There will come a point in this drone video, made in the UNESCO Tumbler Ridge Geopark, when you will wonder where the dinosaurs came from.
+Here you go.
 Seriously, look at those flat rock formations: that’s all undisturbed sedimentary rocks that have accumulated over a vast amount of geologic time.
-Of course there are fossils in there!
-(Bonus points if you can spot the cirques; here’s more geological background.)
+Of course there are fossils

 Instead of telling you about Geopark Odsherred, let me show it to you, complete with narration that won’t make sense, if you don’t speak Danish, but which somehow seems to fit the flowing curves and intricacies of this land.
 (Their website is in Danish, but you can click the little flag icon for a translation.)